 Concerning the licensing process, the legal environment is created within the EU by Directive 2002/20/EC of the European Parliament and of the Council of 7 March 2002 on the authorisation of electronic communications networks and services (the “Authorisation Directive”).

-Since the ASA concept is a framework to share spectrum between limited numbers of licensed users, it shall be clear the ASA spectrum licensees would use the spectrum under “individual authorisations”.
+Since the ASA concept is a framework to share spectrum between limited numbers of licensed users, it shall be clear the ASA users would use the spectrum under “individual authorisations”.

 Article 7 of the Authorisation Directive provides the “Procedure for limiting the number of rights of use to be granted for radio frequencies”.